aamrits/frontend-interview-questions/content/js-concepts.md

 #### Q1
 ### Q1.
 The significance of the Event Loop and Concurrency Model in JavaScript

-The Event Loop and Concurrency Model are fundamental concepts in JavaScript that enable it to handle asynchronous operations efficiently.
-Here's a concise explanation:

-##### Event Loop
+**What is Event Loop**

-The Event Loop is a mechanism that allows JavaScript to perform non-blocking operations, despite being single-threaded.
+The Event Loop is a mechanism that allows JavaScript to perform non-blocking asynchronous operations, despite being single-threaded.
 It works as follows:

 1. **Call Stack**: JavaScript executes functions using a call stack, where functions are added to the stack when called and removed when execution completes.
 2. **Web APIs**: For asynchronous operations (e.g., `setTimeout`, `fetch`), the browser provides Web APIs to handle these tasks in the background.
 3. **Callback Queue**: Once an asynchronous operation completes, its callback is pushed to the callback queue.
 4. **Event Loop**: The event loop continuously checks the call stack and the callback queue.
 If the call stack is empty, it pushes the first callback from the queue to the stack for execution.

-##### Concurrency Model
+**What is Concurrency Model**

 JavaScript's concurrency model is based on the concept of the event loop, enabling it to manage multiple tasks efficiently without using multiple threads.